Image captured by an AR Guide on a recent camping expedition in Colorado

 “We need the tonic of wilderness . . .
 We can never have enough of nature.”—Henry D. Thoreau, Walden

-For us, this self-care happens outside.
+For us, self-care happens outside.
 And we’re not the only ones who find the medicine in nature.
-There’s a reason the New York Times just covered the topic of therapists taking it off the couch and into the trees.
-Outside, we come to our senses and have the capacity to land in the moment with awareness—a core component of mental health and wellness.
-We’ve also learned that adventure calls us into the immediate here and now as we engage in activities that trigger our neurotransmitters, stimulate our bodies with exercise, and share time with people we respect and trust, and explore the wonder and awe of the world around us.
+There’s a reason The New York Times covered the topic of therapists taking it off the couch and into the trees.
+Outside, we come to our senses and have the capacity to breathe, to land in the moment with awareness—a core component of mental health and wellness.
+We’ve also learned that adventure calls us into the present moment as we engage in activities, stimulate ourselves with exercise, share time with others, and explore the wonder and awe of the world around us.
+When we’re in the moment, we’re present, not dwelling on the past or future tripping.
+This can benefit our state of mind.

 “…Outdoor nature-based interventions improve mental health outcomes in adult populations in the community, including those with common mental health problems… and long-term conditions.
-Nature-based therapies, such as forest bathing, were consistently effective across all mental health outcomes,”—Nature-Based Outdoor Activities for Mental and Physical Health: Systematic Review and Meta-Analysis.
-SSM Population Health 100934, 2021 Oct 1.
-Peter A. Coventry, Jennifer V.E.
-Brown, etc.
+Nature-based therapies, such as forest bathing, were consistently effective across all mental health outcomes,”—Peter A. Coventry, 2021

 We may overlook the simple yet profound benefits of spending time in nature as we bounce from one app to the next.
 However, the data on the devices overwhelmingly demonstrates the pitfalls of life dominated by screens.
 Time on tech impacts children in many ways.
 But studies show that adults are feeling the negative results of technology-saturated living as well, experiencing increased anxiety, stress, and depression.